ipums/ipums.github.io/_drafts/big-data-on-a-laptop-tools-and-strategies-part-3.md

 df.show
 ```

 Before starting an interactive session you may wish to reduce Spark's default log level, otherwise you'll get a large amount of informational messages.
 Change the first setting in the /conf/log4j.properties from INFO,console to WARN (see the comments.)
+Spark will read the "log4j.properties" file in the "conf" directory located in the directory pointed to by your SPARK_HOME environment variable.
+If you're iteratively developing a performance critical task you should consider leaving the logging level on "INFO" because you can gain a lot of insight into how Spark distributes work and what resources Spark is using.

 The interactive session would look like